Photo by Chantal Davidson chantaldavidson.com

 BIO

 Geoff Farnsworth (b.
-1968, Kimberley, B.C.) began his art training in Vancouver, B.C. at the Federation of Canadian Artists, Emily Carr, and Capilano College in the Graphic Design & Illustration Program.
-Kiff Holland, who taught and inspired Geoff in painting and life drawing, introduced him to the Art Students League in New York City.
+1968, Kimberley, B.C.) began his art training in Vancouver, B.C. in classes at the Federation of Canadian Artists, Emily Carr, and in the Graphic Design & Illustration Program at Capilano College.

-Geoff trained at the Art Students League from 1997 to 2002.
-Working from the human model in figurative realist classes, then painting in the abstract painting studios of William Scharf and Frank O’Cain; a figurative abstract process took hold in Geoff’s work.
-Exploring linocuts and monotypes in Richard Pantell’s printmaking studio prompted new combinations.
+Relocating to New York City to train at the Art Students League from 1997 to 2002, Geoff painted from the live human model in figurative realist classes before working in the abstract painting studios of William Scharf and Frank O’Cain.
+A figurative abstract process took hold in his work.
+Exploring linocuts and monotypes in Richard Pantell’s printmaking studio prompted new approaches in his painting.

 Geoff currently lives and paints in St. Catharines.
-He taught part-time in the Graphic Design Program at Niagara College, and at Willow Arts Community, served on the board for Niagara Artists Centre, and has been a guest artist at the Marilyn I. Walker School of Fine and Performing Arts, where his work was exhibited, and published through Small Walker Press.
+He has taught part-time in the Graphic Design Program at Niagara College and at the Willow Arts Community.
+He served on the board for the Niagara Artists Centre, and has been a guest artist at the Marilyn I. Walker School of Fine and Performing Arts where his work was exhibited, and published through Small Walker Press.

 His paintings have been shown in Vancouver, Toronto, Winnipeg, Thunder Bay and Niagara, New York City, Washington DC, Minneapolis, Sweden, Norway, and Trinidad.